 Capital Gains Tax

 Make sure you pay what you owe this year, but don't end up paying when you don't need to.
-Are you thinking about how the reduction of the tax-free threshold in 2024/25 will affect you?
+Are you thinking about how the reduction of the tax-free threshold will affect you?

 Pensions